ctjong/orion/Readme.md

     $ npm install --save express
     $ npm install --save orion-api
     ```
 3. Create a configuration module.
+This should contain all the settings for your application, and what entities/tables you will have in the database.
+For instance, if you only want to have one table for storing blog posts, you can have the following configuration:
+    ```js
+    module.exports =
+    {
+        database:
+        {
+            engine: "mssql",
+            connectionString: _DATABASE_CONNECTION_STRING_
+        },
+        entities:
+        {
+            "blogpost":
+            {
+                "fields":
+                {
+                    "title": { type: "string", isEditable: true, createReq: 2, foreignKey: null }, "content": { type: "richtext", isEditable: true, createReq: 2, foreignKey: null }
+                },
+                "allowedRoles":
+                {
+                    "read": ["guest"],
+                    "create": ["guest"],
+                    "update": ["guest"],
+                    "delete": ["guest"]
+                }
+            }
+        }
+    }
+    ```
-Please see the [configuration](#configuration) section below for more details.
+    Please see the [configuration](#configuration) section for more configuration options.
-4. (Optional) Set up database tables based on the configuration you created (if you haven't), using Orion's setup.js.
-The script is located at the root path of the Orion module source code.
+4. (Optional) Set up database tables based on the configuration you created using setup.js.
+The script is located at the root of the Orion module folder.
 It takes the configuration file path and the output file path as arguments.
     ```bash
     $ node node_modules/orion-api/setup.js ./config.js ./setup.sql
     ```
-    The above command will create a SQL server query file named setup.sql that you can run on the database server to set up the tables.
+    The above command will create a SQL query file named setup.sql that you can run on the database server to set up the tables.
-5. Set up *server.js* for the application entry point.
+5. Set up **server.js** for the application entry point.
 Import Express, Orion, and the configuration module you created, and set up the application as follows:
     ```js
     var express = require('express');
     var orion = require('orion-api');